firxworx/op-ansible-device-automation/README.md

 /etc/X11/xorg.conf.d
 ```

-Generally you should not make revisions to folders or files under `/usr/lib`.
+In most cases you should not make revisions to files or folders under `/usr/lib`.

-## Troubleshooting Displays
+### Troubleshooting Displays

+With so many makes and models of displays, there are a lot of things that could go wrong.
+This section provides some tips to help you if the x server fails to start, exits prematurely, or if there are issues with the picture.

 When the `~/launch-browser.sh` script runs, it saves the output of useful troubleshooting commands to log files in the: `~/kiosk-debug/` folder.